United States Transportation Command

-The United States Transportation Command (USTRANSCOM) is one of eleven unified commands of the United States Department of Defense.
-The mission of USTRANSCOM is to provide air, land and sea transportation for the Department of Defense, both in time of peace and time of war.
-USTRANSCOM, located at Scott Air Force Base Illinois, was established in 1987.
+The United States Transportation Command (USTRANSCOM) is one of the eleven unified commands of the United States Department of Defense.
+In both times of peace and war, USTRANSCOM's role is to provide the Department of Defense with air, land, and sea transportation.
+USTRANSCOM was founded in 1987 and is based at Scott Air Force Base in Illinois.

-The USTRANSCOM commander is Air Force General Jacqueline Van Ovost.
+The USTRANSCOM commander is Air Force General Randall Reed.

 Components

 USTRANSCOM coordinates missions worldwide using both military and commercial transportation resources.
-It is composed of three service component commands: The Air Force's Air Mobility Command, the Navy's Military Sealift Command and the Army's Surface Deployment and Distribution Command.
+It is composed of three service component commands: The Air Force's Air Mobility Command, the Navy's Military Sealift Command and the Army's Transportation Command.
 The Joint Enabling Capabilities Command, which was part of the former U.S. Joint Forces Command, is now part of the U.S. Transportation Command.
 Some of the various missions of the different branches of the United States Armed Forces at the USTRANSCOM headquarters include: